Too much choice can be paralyzing. For this reason you may appreciate knowing how to choose a WordPress theme the easy way.

 I remember walking up and down the aisle for ages in a dazed state of shock.
 In the end I left the store with no bread.

 I’ve also learned a thing or two about how to choose a WordPress theme.
-You have to be prepared for the task and I’m going to tell you exactly how to do it with ease.
+You have to be prepared for the task so I’m going to tell you exactly how to do it with ease.

 Follow my simple process and you won’t get stuck at this step for longer than necessary.